Holuphilix/19-Terraform-ECS-WebApp/README.md

-# 🛠️ Hosting a Dynamic Web App on AWS with Terraform Module, Docker, Amazon ECR, and ECS
+# 🛠️Mini Project: Hosting a Dynamic Web App on AWS with Terraform Module, Docker, Amazon ECR, and ECS

 ## 📌 Project Overview